Riemannian preconditioned coordinate descent for low multi-linear rank approximation: Experimental Results

-As it can easily seen from \cref{table: synthesis}, by increasing the dimensionality, the RPCD+ algorithm which is a first-order method is a lot faster than HOOI method, which is based on finding the \emph{eigenvectors} of a large matrix.
-Both methods reach desirable relative error, zero in the first case and $10\%$ for the second case, in the same number of iterations.
-But as cost of each iteration is less for the RPCD+ method, we observe a less computational time in total.
+Both the RPCD+ and HOOI methods reach desirable relative error, zero in the first case and $10\%$ for the second case, in the same number of iterations.
+But as the cost of each iteration is less for the RPCD+ method, we observe a reduced computational time in total.

+As the Tensor Toolbox implementation of the ST-HOSVD method is inefficient due to the using the \texttt{eig} function, we modified the \texttt{hosvd} function to utilize the more efficient \texttt{eigs} and \texttt{svds} functions.
+As can be seen from \cref{table: synthesis}, the ST-HOSVD method performs exceptionally well in lower dimensions, but as the dimension increases, although it outperforms HOOI, it still lags behind RPCD+.

+We also investigated the case of overestimating the multi-linear rank for the synthetic data.
+We observed that in such cases, unlike the HOOI method which gets very slow, the proposed method does not need much additional time to compute the factor matrices.
+For example, in decomposing a noisy tensor $\mathcal{X}\in \mathbb{R}^{10000 \times 100 \times 100}$ and multi-linear rank$-(5,5,5)$ with over estimated lower multi-linear rank$-(7,7,7)$, the required time for RPCD+ and HOOI methods went from .39 and 1.71 seconds to .41 and 3.16 seconds, respectively.